Institutional Animal Care and Use Committee (IACUC)

 The humane care and treatment of animals in research is of critical importance to the Institutional Animal Care and Use Committee (IACUC).
 In order to ensure the well-being of animals used in research, the IACUC has implemented mandatory training for all individuals working with animals.
 This includes faculty researchers, technicians, graduate and undergraduate students, visiting scientists, and any other individual working with laboratory animals.

-UND's animal welfare training program is conducted through the Learning Library of the American Association for Laboratory Animal Science (AALAS).
+UND's animal welfare training program is conducted through the CITI Program.
 For information on training requirements and how to register for training, visit the Center for Biomedical Research training webpage.

 - Occupational Health Plan